sakshisudarshan/sakshisudarshan.github.io/README.md

 # 🌟 Sakshi Sudarshan's Portfolio

 ## 🎓 Introduction
 Hello!
-I am **Sakshi Sudarshan**, a Computer Science Engineering student at **RNS Institute of Technology**.
-I am passionate about software development with a strong foundation in Java and basic knowledge of Python and C.
+I am **Sakshi Sudarshan**, currently pursuing a degree in Computer Science Engineering at  **RNS Institute of Technology**.
+I am passionate about software development, with a strong foundation in Java and a solid understanding of Python and C.

 ---